 It was so nice to speak to someone who understood what I was trying to deal with.
 I realised I was always thinking I ‘should’ or ‘must’ do certain things and I had to reset my expectations.
 It was really helpful to me.
 It was almost like being given permission to convalesce at the rate I needed.
 Feeling you ‘should’ be well again can make you feel like a failure for not getting better, it gets you down a bit.
 I started to realise that on days I felt I’d done nothing, I’d actually done a few things.
 I needed to start treating myself as I would a friend, be a bit kinder to myself.

 With support from Thistle, I've found ways to manage my recovery.
 I plan my days.
 If there are three things I want to do, I schedule rest time in between them.
 It lets me focus and do things again.
 I bought a Fitbit to help me count my steps.
 If there was a day I could do 4000, I would do 3000 instead.
 My breathlessness disappeared, and that made a big difference.
 I know I can keep building myself up if I carefully pace.”

-Four months on from coming to Thistle, Elspeth is looking ahead.
+Nine months on from coming to Thistle, Elspeth is looking ahead to the future.

 “I am back walking, doing yoga and rowing with Newhaven Coastal and Eastern Amateur Rowing Clubs.
 I went back to work on a phased return last November – at first I had terrible brain fog and couldn’t even remember how to switch the computer on!
 My employer, Sight Scotland, was brilliant and got occupational health involved and I am now back full-time in my role as a document transcriber.
 I also became a grandmother for the first time to my gorgeous granddaughter.
 It’s made such a difference speaking to someone who is understanding and can give you advice that is helpful.”